skazhy/advent-hs/NOTES.md

 certain amount of times.
 For the 2nd puzzle we need to match that the given character is only in one of the positions.

-Using 2 separate record fields for "high" and "low" values felt too verbose.
+Using 2 separate record fields for "high" and "low" values felt too verbose - I have refactored it to use `(Int,Int)` and discovered `Data.Bifunctor` which makes working with tuples much easier.

 * is there an idiomatic way to express `length . filter`?
-* try out using tuple for `low` and `high` instead of 2 fields.
+~* try out using tuple for `low` and `high` instead of 2 fields.~

 ### Day 3: Toboggan Trajectory